-If you're looking for a romantic European honeymoon spot, visions of the Italian countryside and French cafés may come to mind.
-But there's an off-the-beaten-path spot you need to consider: St. Petersburg, Russia.
+If you're looking for a romantic European honeymoon spot, visions of the Italian countryside and French cafes may come to mind.
+But there's an off-the-beaten-path city you need to consider: St. Petersburg.

 If you’ve already checked off capitals like Paris and London from your list, St. Petersburg makes for a dreamy alternative that’s more unique than other locales while still offering honeymooners the European charm of its well-trodden neighbors.
 Here's everything you need to know to plan a perfect honeymoon in St. Petersburg.

 Choosing your hotel for a honeymoon is very important.
 So cozy up in one of the city’s landmarks, Rocco Forte Hotel Group’s five-star Hotel Astoria, where rooms look out onto the golden dome of St. Isaac’s Cathedral and sites like the Hermitage and Opera House are just a short stroll away.
 When the hotel first opened its doors in 1912, it hosted writers and poets, but its more recent claim to fame is its role in the James Bond film GoldenEye (as well as celeb clientele like Madonna).
 Another Bond flick From Russia With Love is referenced in guest rooms with black-and-white blown-up scenes from the film hanging on bathroom walls.

 The winding staircase is definitely an Insta-worthy shot, and you can also take a seat in the lounge and indulge in high tea or vodka, two Russian staples.
 For a true taste of Russian cuisine, indulge in a degustation at the hotel's Astoria Restaurant with a menu titled “Feel Like a Tsar” that includes cognac-marinated salmon and baked duck breast with cherry and beetroot puree.